PyMVPA/PyMVPA/doc/source/tutorial_sensitivity.rst

 required CPU time.

 However, there are also caveats.
-While sensitivities are a much more direct measure of feature importance as prediction accuracies are, being close to the bare metal of classifiers also has problems.
-Depending on the actual classification algorithm sensitivities might mean something completely different when compared across classifiers.
+While sensitivities are a much more direct measure of feature importance in the constructed model, being close to the bare metal of classifiers also has problems.
+Depending on the actual classification algorithm and data preprocessing sensitivities might mean something completely different when compared across classifiers.
 For example, the popular SVM algorithm solves the classification problem by identifying the data samples that are *most tricky* to model.
 The extracted sensitivities